Sunshine - A global power not taking sides

 Critical infrastructure goals

-With oil tankers such in the Strait of Hormuz as the conflicts with Iran continue, wholesale gas prices have surged.
-Whilst the UK does not heavily rely on oil from the Middle East, it still buys energy on the global markets, and hence the government are working on a series of short-term initiatives to address the impact of rising energy prices on homeowners.
-These initiatives are part of a broader suite of plans including floating infrastructure, offshore cable development and nuclear plants and small modular reactors to ensure the UK is self-sufficient for energy.
+With oil tankers stuck in the Strait of Hormuz as the conflicts with Iran continue, wholesale gas prices have surged.
+Whilst the UK does not heavily rely on oil from the Middle East, it still buys energy on the global markets, and hence the government is working on a series of short-term initiatives to address the impact of rising energy prices on homeowners.
+These initiatives are part of a broader suite of plans that includes floating infrastructure, offshore cable development and new nuclear capacity (including small modular reactors) to support the UK achieve energy self-sufficiency.

 Plug-in Solar Panels announcement